When Can You Wear Contacts After Pink Eye

 Allergic pink eye is caused by an allergic reaction to something like pollen or dust mites.
 Symptoms include redness in one or both eyes, itchy feeling in one or both eyes, watery discharge from one or both eyes, swollen eyelids, and increased sensitivity to light.
 Allergic pink eye usually lasts for several days but may require treatment with antihistamines if symptoms persist beyond this time frame.

-See also What Color Scrubs Do Cna Wear
+See also What Do You Wear To A Bat Mitzvah

 Chemical Pink Eye